prof-groff/tezio/docs/pages/secretshares.md

     phrase = 'motor jazz team food when coach reward hidden obtain faculty tornado crew toast inhale purchase conduct cube omit illness carbon ripple thank crew material' myShares.phrase_to_secret(phrase)

 Convert secret entropy into share phrases stored as a dictionary.
-The keys are the index (x-coordinate) used to generate each share.
+Each key is the index (x-coordinates) used to generate each share.

     myShares.secret_to_shares()
     print(myShares.secret_share_phrases)